bezurn004/Obsi-Forge-Apedia/GameplayRules/CampaignCreation/StartAdventure/CFG_First Vow.md

 Compare the action score to the value of the challenge dice.

-**If your action score beats both challenge dice,** you scored a strong hit.
+(+) (+) **If your action score beats both challenge dice,** you scored a strong hit.
 Take +2 momentum.
 You are confident.
 Your next steps are clear.
 Envision what this means in the context of the situation, and play to see what happens.

-**If your action score beats only one of the challenge dice,** you scored a weak hit.
+(+) (x) **If your action score beats only one of the challenge dice,** you scored a weak hit.
 Take +1 momentum.
 You are hesitant or anxious.
 Your next steps are unclear.
 This will typically lead to new scenes and new moves as you try to gain a foothold or uncover more about the situation.

-**If your action score doesn’t beat either challenge die,** you scored a miss.
+(x) (x) **If your action score doesn’t beat either challenge die,** you scored a miss.
 An unexpected danger or obstacle stands in your way.
 Envision what it is, or Ask the Oracle.
 Then, play to see what happens as you attempt to overcome this stumbling block.

 ## Next Steps
-Depending on the result of the Swear an Iron Vow move, you may have a clear path forward, more questions than answers, or may need to overcome an immediate obstacle or threat.
+Depending on the result of the [[MV_Swear an Iron Vow|Swear an Iron Vow (move)]], you may have a clear path forward, more questions than answers, or may need to overcome an immediate obstacle or threat.
 Envision what the outcome means and how you respond.

 And then, play.
 Ask and answer questions about the situations, people, creatures, and places you encounter.
-When you’re unsure, Ask the Oracle.
+When you’re unsure, [[MV_Ask the Oracle|Ask the Oracle (move)]].
 When you do something or encounter something within the scope of a move, make that move.

 At first, you might be a bit confused.
 You might make mistakes.
 That’s okay.
 You’ll find your footing soon enough.
 Keep your reference sheets handy.
-If you have a question about a specific term in a move or asset, check out the #incomplete  ==glossary on page 388==.
+If you have a question about a specific term in a move or asset, check out the [[GSRY_Definitions]].
 If you have a more involved rules question, make a call and move on.
 You can look up the answer later using the details in the next chapter.

 For now, you are Ironsworn.